ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **Elastic IP(EIP) address** is just a static, public IPv4 address.
 **AWS ParallelCluster**
-	is just an AWS-supported open-source cluster management tool that makes it easy for you to deploy and manage High-Performance Computing (HPC) clusters on AWS. uses a simple text file to model and provision all the resources needed for your HPC applications in an automated and secure manner.
+	is an AWS-supported open-source cluster management tool that makes it easy for you to deploy and manage High-Performance Computing (HPC) clusters on AWS.
+	It does not provide higher bandwidth, higher packet per second (PPS) performance, and lower inter-instance latencies, unlike ENA or EFA. uses a simple text file to model and provision all the resources needed for your HPC applications in an automated and secure manner.

 ------